Agoric/documentation/main/guides/getting-started/start-a-project.md

 ![Finished transaction](./assets/048.png)

 Congratulations!
-You've just completed your first Agoric dapp!
+You got your first Agoric dapp up and running!